ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   [notifications](https://www.libelektra.org/tutorials/notifications). *(Thomas Wahringer)*
 - An issue when building Haskell plugins with a cached sandbox is fixed in case a Haskell library bundled with elektra gets changed. *(Armin Wurzinger)*
+- Do not exclude `simpleini` silently on non-glibc systems but output a message like for other plugins
 - <<TODO>>

 ## Bindings